By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 ‘The Common Heritage of the World’

-On Monday evening, World Book Day (April 23), the magnificent Acropolis Museum was closed early so that Prokopis Pavlopoulos, president of Greece, could join George Kaminis, the mayor of Athens, in consecrating the country’s and the city’s unified intention to produce more than 240 events between now and this time next year—an international promotion of books and a nationwide engagement in reading.
+On Monday evening, World Book Day (April 23), the magnificent Acropolis Museum was closed early and ringed with security forces so that Prokopis Pavlopoulos, president of Greece, could join George Kaminis, the mayor of Athens, in consecrating the country’s and the city’s unified intention to produce more than 240 events between now and this time next year—an international promotion of books and a nationwide engagement in reading.

-The invited dignitaries, guests, and media members passed through security screenings into the eerily silent museum, with its patient treasures from the Parthenon and surrounding excavations.
+Invited dignitaries, guests, and media members passed through security screenings into the eerily silent museum with its patient treasures from the Parthenon and surrounding excavations.
 In this land of Homer, everyone smiled at the mayor’s first line: “The question is not why Athens has been chosen for this honor, but why it took so long for it to happen.”

-Of course, “so long” has almost no meaning in the vast millennia of Greece’s history, luminous each night as the glassed top floor of the museum glows to life, answering the lit columns atop the Acropolis.
+Of course, “so long” has almost no meaning in the vast millennia of Greece’s history, a profound legacy that glows luminous each night as the glassed top floor of the museum radiates light, answering the lit columns atop the Acropolis.
 The World Book Capital program’s concept is only some 22 years old, having been launched in 1996 at the suggestion of the International Publishers Association (IPA).
 In 2001, Madrid became the first city to call itself a World Book Capital.

 And over the years, a symbolic handoff tradition has been growing in which each successive city passes the baton to the next, not unlike the ceremony seen annually at the Frankfurter Buchmesse, as one Guest of Honor country gives over to the next.